ZF-Commons/ZfcUser/README.md

 ZfcUser
 =======
-Version 0.0.1 Created by Evan Coury
+Version 0.0.1 Created by Evan Coury and the ZF-Commons team

 Introduction
 ------------